 - FASHION AND SUSTAINABILITY CAN CO-EXIST IN A FRESH AND MODERN WAY -

 Designer, mother, artist and entrepreneur, she is inspired by the diversity of the female form and her surrounding environment.
 Having studied Fibre Arts for 3 years at the Kootenay School of the Arts in Nelson B.C, followed by 2 years at The International Academy of Design in Toronto where she studied Fashion Design.
-Lindsey has made a successful career of selling her clothing line under the namesake label of LINDSEY M COLLECTIONS, to which she has recently also added her new line of waxed canvas handbags.
-As one of the proud owners/members of The CRAFT CONNECTION gallery in Nelson B.C, her clothing and bags can always be found there year round.
+Lindsey has made a successful career of selling her clothing line under the namesake label of LINDSEY M COLLECTIONS, to which she has more recently added her new line of waxed canvas purses and handbags.
+As one of the proud owners/members of The CRAFT CONNECTION GALLERY in Nelson B.C, her clothing and handbags can always be found there year round.

 OUR FABRICS Are carefully sourced & are crafted from sustainably grown fibres.

 We search high and low to find the most interesting fabrics from around the world to work with, to create the classic, easy & versatile pieces that our customers have come to rely on

 BAMBOO ORGANIC COTTON LINEN JERSEY MODAL WAXED CANVAS